ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

  the last train directory created, in which the best.pt file is located), best.pt is the base of the model and is referenced in line 17 of the GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR.py program (modify the route, the name of trainN, so that it points to the last train and best.pt created

-As obtaining best.pt is problematic, the one used in the project tests is attached,it must be  adjusted the route in instruction 17 in GetNumberInternationalLicensePlate_Yolov8_Filters_PaddleOCR.py

 OLDS VERSIONS
 =======================================================================================================================================